-Strikes and rights: Simon Calder answers your travel questions on the weeks ahead
+Simon Calder answers your questions about travel strikes and your rights

 A: I would be very surprised (1/10 possibility) if long-haul flights are cancelled at short notice, and quite surprised (2/10 possibility) if they were cancelled with a week or two’s warning.
 So in your position I would relax.

 Q: Are there any circumstances where an airline is not obliged to get you to your destination?
-I understand that if the fault is with the airline then all sorts of rules kick in, ie delay compensation, etc. However if my flight is delayed or cancelled due to industrial action with, for example, Border Force delays, are they still duty bound to get you to your destination via other routes?
+I understand that if the fault is with the airline then all sorts of rules kick in such as delay compensation.
+However if my flight is delayed or cancelled due to industrial action with, for example, UK Border Force delays, is the airline still duty bound to get you to your destination via other routes?

-My example would be on an international inbound flight to Heathrow: if delayed significantly as passport control what would be the situation if we missed our connecting shuttle flight?
+My example would be on an international inbound flight to Heathrow: if delayed significantly as passport control, what would be the situation if we missed our connecting shuttle flight to Scotland?

 Lenny G

-A: Fortunately from the passenger’s point of view, European air passengers’ rights rules (which have been copied and pasted into UK law post-Brexit) prevail whatever the cause of delays or cancellations.
-But in fact any airline that sells you a through ticket should make arrangements for you to travel on a later flight if you miss a connection through no fault of your own.
+A: Fortunately from the traveller’s point of view, European air passengers’ rights rules (which have been copied and pasted into UK law post-Brexit) are on your side.
+The parts offering cash compensation for delays and cancellations apply only when the airline is at fault.
+But the duty-of-care rules prevail whatever the cause of the problem.
+They require the airline you were planning to travel with to find you the fastest possible way to allow you to complete your journey.

+This assumes that you have booked (for example) Johannesburg-London Heathrow-Edinburgh as a connecting ticket.
+The airline is obliged to make arrangements for you to travel on a later flight if you miss a connection through no fault of your own.
+(If they are separate tickets, you are in trouble if the first flight is seriously late.)

+The obligation for providing alternative flights to passengers whose connections go awry is actually long established in aviation.
 Where Europe’s rules differ from other parts of the world is in terms of accommodation and meals.
 Outside Europe, generally an airline will pay for a room and board only if it is the carrier’s fault.
 For example, after a technical problem delayed my Avianca flight from the Galapagos, I was given a nice hotel room (the Guayaquil Hilton), dinner and breakfast by the airline.

 But when bad weather halts flights in the US, you and your credit card are on your own: at Atlanta airport one day, I was advised when calling around motels to “tell them you’re a distressed passenger”.

-For the UK and the EU, in contrast, there is a strict obligation to provide care for you – and, if necessary, book you on replacement flight on a different airline if it is the fastest way to get you to your destination.
+In contrast, for airlines of the UK and the EU, there is a strict obligation to provide care for you.

 Q: We are due to fly from Manchester to Malaga on the morning of 23 December.
 Hoping this flight will be relatively unaffected by the strike.
 However we are due to fly back to Manchester on the afternoon of 29 December and are worried that this flight could be affected.
 One option we have is to book another flight to Liverpool on 30 December as a backup.
 What do you think?